Also known as: plank saw, saw plank, ball plank saw, stability ball plank, stability ball saw

 What are the benefits of the Stability Plank SAW?

-What are common mistakes with the Stability Plank SAW?
+What common mistakes should I avoid with the SAW plank?